wintermute-cell/itchgrep/README.md

 <!-- LTeX: language=en-US -->
 # itchgrep
+A tool that helps you find more and better assets for your games.
-A tool for searching [itch.io](https://itch.io/) assets by name and description.
+It enables searching [itch.io](https://itch.io/) game assets with text queries instead of by tags.

+You can find this service hosted on [TODO](todo).

 ## Running Locally

+If you want to [contribute](#contributing), or just run the project locally for your own use, follow the instructions below.

 > This project is built and maintained on Linux.
 While I don't think it's
 > generally impossible to run on Windows, but the